ome/bioformats/CONTRIBUTING.md

   [mailing list](http://www.openmicroscopy.org/site/community/mailing-lists)
   and we will get back to you with secure upload details.

-We aim to review all PRs within 2 working days.
+We review all PRs as soon as we are able.
 Someone will comment whether the change is fine as-is or request you make changes before we merge it.

 ## Contributing to Bio-Formats Documentation